 The Valkyrie was designed as a Mach 3+ strategic bomber, capable of flight above 70,000 feet (21,336 meters), with intercontinental range.
 It’s altitude allowed it to avoid interceptors of the time, but improvements in radar-guided surface-to-air missiles increased its vulnerability.
 Ultimately, though, political decisions ended the B-70 program.

 62-0207 was flown just 46 times, for a total of 92 hours, 22 minutes of flight.
-Changes to the aircraft corrected the deficiencies discovered in testing the Number 1 XB-70A, 62,-201.
+Changes to the aircraft corrected the deficiencies discovered in testing the Number 1 XB-70A, 62-0001.
 The most visible change was 5° dihedral added to the wings for improved stability.
 On 16 April 1966, 62-0207 reached its maximum design speed, Mach 3.08, which it sustained for 20 minutes.

 Less than one year after its first flight, 8 June 1966, the Valkyrie was involved in a mid-air collision with a Lockheed F-104N and crashed just north of Barstow, California.
 North American’s B-70 test pilot, Al White, was seriously injured and co-pilot, Major Carl Cross, USAF, was killed.
 NASA test pilot Joe Walker, flying the F-104, was also killed.

-11 May 1964: At Air Force Plant 42, Palmdale, California, the first prototype North American Aviation XB-70A-1-NA Valkyrie, 62-0001, was rolled out.
+11 May 1964: At Air Force Plant 42 near Palmdale, a small city in the high desert of southern California, the first prototype North American Aviation XB-70A-1-NA Valkyrie, 62-0001, was rolled out.
 More than 5,000 people were there to watch.

 In August 1960, the U.S. Air Force had contracted for one XB-70 prototype and 11 pre-production YB-70 development aircraft.
-By 1964, however, the program had been scaled back to three XB-70s.
-Only two of these would actually be completed.
+By 1964, however, the program had been scaled back to two XB-70As and one XB-70B.
+Only two were actually completed.

-The airplane was powered by six General Electric YJ93-GE-3 engines, grouped together in the tail.
-These were single-spool, axial-flow, afterburning turbojets, which used an 11-stage compressor and 2-stage turbine.
-The YJ93-GE-3 was rated at 22,000 pounds of thrust (97.86 kilonewtons), and 31,000 pounds (137.90 kilonewtons) with afterburner.
-A special high-temperature fuel, JP-6, was required.
-The engine was 19 feet, 7.0 inches (5.969 meters) long, 4 feet, 7.0 inches (1.397 meters) in diameter, and weighed 5,200 pounds (2,359 kilograms).
+The XB-70A is powered by six General Electric YJ93-GE-3 engines, grouped together in the tail.
+These are single-spool, axial-flow, afterburning turbojet engines, which have an 11-stage compressor section and 2-stage turbine.
+The YJ93-GE-3 has a normal power rating of 17,700 pounds of thrust (78.734 kilonewtons); military power, 19,900 pounds (88.520 kilonewtons); and maximum power, 28,000 pounds (124.550 kilonewtons).
+All ratings are at 6,825 r.p.m. and are continuous.
+A special high-temperature fuel, JP-6, is required.
+The engine is 19 feet, 8.3 inches (6.002 meters) long, 4 feet, 6.15 inches (1.375 meters) in diameter, and weighs 5,220 pounds (2,368 kilograms).